Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/initialization.rst

 When initializing a `FixedPoint` from another `FixedPoint`, only *init* is required; all other arguments are ignored.

+..  testsetup:: initializing from a FixedPoint
+    :skipif: should_skip("initializing from a FixedPoint")

+    reset_sn()

 ..  doctest:: initializing from a FixedPoint
+    :skipif: should_skip("initializing from a FixedPoint")

     >>> x = FixedPoint(2**-5)
     >>> x.qformat